 Zoho Books Pricing

 Zoho Books offers a free plan for businesses that make less than $50,000 per year in revenue.
-If needed, you can upgrade to any of the five paid subscriptions, with prices ranging from $20 to $275 monthly per organization.
+If needed, you can upgrade to any of the five paid tiers, with monthly prices ranging from $20 to $275 per organization.

-The table below shows how the plans compare in terms of pricing and features.
+The table below shows how Zoho Books’ plans compare in terms of pricing, users, and features.
 If you want to see the complete comparison, you can check out the provider’s pricing page.

 Pricing & Features | Free | Standard | Professional | Premium | Elite | Ultimate |